 Getting rid of signalgrass may require a two part process.
 For the organic gardener, hand pulling is the required method.
 Consistent tilling will also work in minor infestations.

 For herbicide application, timing is everything.
 Use the appropriate herbicide early in the spring season before the plants have fully matured.
 It is important to catch them before they have formed seed heads or rooted at the internodes.
-Suggested post-emergence herbicides are Accent, Basis Gold, Celebrity and Celebrity Plus applied at the manufacturers recommended rate.
+Post-emergent herbicides are suggested and should be applied at the manufacturer’s recommended rate.

 Fields and unmanaged areas that have run roughshod with the weed will need a two prong attack.
-Use a pre-emergent herbicide in early spring to kill seedling weeds and then follow up with a post-emergence herbicide that is systemic like glyphosate.
-Nicosulfuron is another chemical that will not harm sensitive plants, like corn, but has broad spectrum control on broadleaf signalgrass.
+Use a pre-emergent herbicide in early spring to kill seedling weeds and then follow up with a post-emergent herbicide that is systemic.